arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/camera-to-bitmap-sd-card/content.md

 - Capturing a frame from the camera.
 - Make the bitmap binary file with the correct settings.
-- Save the bitmap on SD Card.
+- Save the bitmap on an SD Card.
-- Visualize the image on your computer.
+- Visualize the captured image on your computer.

 ### Required Hardware and Software